 Telehealth Capabilities

 Endocrinology EMRs integrate secure telehealth features.
-These are HIPAA-compliant solutions that enable practitioners to offer remote care to their patients.
-With in-session tools such as patient consent and intake, secure chat, and screen sharing, EMRs facilitate remote management of chronic conditions like diabetes and thyroid disorders.
+These are HIPAA-compliant tools that enable practitioners to offer remote care to their patients.
+With in-session tools such as patient consent and intake, secure chat, and screen sharing, these EMRs facilitate remote management of chronic conditions like diabetes and thyroid disorders.

 Specialty-Specific Templates